Updates

 Introduction: The CAPF-General Administration Bill, 2024

-The Central Armed Police Forces (CAPF-General Administration) Bill, 2024 was introduced in Parliament to regulate recruitment, deputation, promotion, and service conditions of officers in the five CAPFs: BSF, CRPF, CISF, ITBP, and SSB.
-The Bill reserves 67% of Additional Director General posts and 50% of Inspector General posts for Indian Police Service (IPS) officers on deputation, with Special Director General and Director General posts exclusively for IPS officers.
-This legislative move institutionalizes IPS dominance in CAPF leadership, reversing the Supreme Court’s 2015 directive to progressively reduce IPS deputation in CAPFs.
+The Central Armed Police Forces (CAPF-General Administration) Bill, 2024 was introduced in Parliament to regulate recruitment, deputation, promotion, and service conditions of officers within the five CAPFs: BSF, CRPF, CISF, ITBP, and SSB.
+The Bill explicitly reserves senior leadership posts—67% of Additional Director General (ADG) and 50% of Inspector General (IG) posts—for Indian Police Service (IPS) officers on deputation, with Special Director General and Director General posts exclusively for IPS officers.
+This legislative move seeks to formalize IPS officers’ dominance in CAPF leadership, which has significant implications for cadre autonomy and career progression of CAPF officers.

 UPSC Relevance